hawkinsw/CPPTimes/pointers.md

 c2
 ```

-Recall that every variable in C++ has some associated space in memory where its value is stored _and_ we can write expressions (like the ones above) to get the variable's value.
+Recall that every variable in C++ has some associated space in memory where its value is stored.
+All semester we have written expressions to get a variable's _value_.
 But, can we write an expression to retrieve the _address of_ a variable?
 Yes, we can!
 The expressions

 ```C++
 &c1